awazgyawali/flutter_stripe_terminal/README.md

 And you are done!!!!

+### Currently supported features:
+- Initializing terminal SDK
+- Scanning the readers
+- Connecting to a device (Only bluetooth devices on android)
+- Checking connection status
+- Checking connected device
+- Read payment method from the device

 ### Missing Features
 - Create payment intent
 - Process payment
 - Capture payment

 ### Future Plan